books

 -225.
 Growing Vines from Single Buds

 The growing of vines from single buds is mainly practised with new varieties where rapid propagation is desired with a limited stock of new wood.
-It is also practised with such varieties as ...
+It is also ...

 -226.
 Grafting the Grape

-Grafting the grape is mainly confined during recent years to the parts of Europe and California where the varieties of the European species (Vitis vinifera) are grown.
-The destruction of vineyards ...
+Grafting the grape is mainly confined during recent years to the parts of Europe and California where the varieties of the European species (Vitis vinifera) ...

 -228.
 Best Soil and Location for Vineyard